What is Skin?

 Your skin takes on different thicknesses, colours, and textures all over your body.

-That will influence how to apply products in your routine.
+That will influence how you apply products in your routine.

 Your eyelids have thin and delicate skin, while the soles of your feet and the palms of your hands are thicker and harder.

-Thinner areas of the skin require less strenght and more care.
+Thinner areas of the skin require less strength and more care.

 Functions of the skin

-It is a stable but flexible barrier with 3 main roles: Protection, Regulation and Sensation.
-Different functions include:
+Skin is a stable but flexible barrier with 3 main roles: Protection, Regulation and Sensation.

 • Waterproofing the entire body;